jopaik/network_demos/network_backups_git/README.md

 ## Overview
 In this portion of the demo we have a backup file(s) saved for each router in the Gitea repository.
 We will now run the Network Restore job-template and select the same backup branch from the previous "Network Intended" job.
 This will render a buckup restore by merging the backup file to the group/device(s) that were detected to have confgiuration drift (DIFF).

-## The playbook in this demo will change when network.restore is released

 ### Step 1 - Launch the Network-Restore Job-template
-Ensure that you select the same backup branch as used inthe "Network Intended" steps.
+Ensure that you select the same backup branch as used in the "Network Intended" steps.

 Output
 ~~~